 Based in Florida, Fidelity Warranty Services Inc. (FWS) offers car warranty products, care plans, maintenance plans, theft deterrent products, and the list goes on.
 However, these products and programs are only available at participating dealerships, so you might not have heard of them.
 Below, we review the Fidelity car warranty and talk about the pros and cons of the company’s products.

 Fidelity is just one of many third-party extended warranty providers.
 To help you find the best options, we’ve reviewed many of the most popular car warranty providers.
 We think that a handful of companies stand out, including Endurance, CARCHEX and CarShield.
-Take a look at the companies below and compare quotes from our top picks.
+Take a look at the companies above and compare quotes from our top picks.

 Fidelity Vehicle Protection Plans